houqb/VisionPermutator/README.md

 ### License
 This repository is released under the MIT License as found in the [LICENSE](LICENSE) file.
+Code in this repo is for non-commercial use only.